react-cosmos/react-cosmos/packages/react-dom-polyfill/README.md

 ```

 Notes:
-- Update your React/ReactDOM peer dependencies to make your published lib compatible with all React versions.
+- Also update your React/ReactDOM peer dependencies to make your published lib compatible with all React versions.
 The latter should be optional.
 This is a rough example:

   ```json
   "peerDependencies": {
     "react": ">=0.12 <16"